Pension or ISA?

 A Lifetime ISA (LISA) is a type of ISA that, although offering the standard £20,000 per year tax-free status, has its own specific set of rules.

 Available to savers between the ages of 18 and 39, the LISA can be used for one of two things.
 Either to save for retirement or buying a first home.
-The home-buying aspect has its own rules, discussed elsewhere, but regardless of what you plan to do with it, a LISA allows you to contribute up to £4,000 per tax year.
+The home-buying aspect has its own rules (discussed in this guide to saving for a house), but regardless of what you plan to do with it, a LISA allows you to contribute up to £4,000 per tax year.

 However much you pay into a LISA during the year, the government will top up your contribution with an additional 25%.
 So, if you managed to put away £2,000, you would receive an additional £500.
 If you saved the maximum of £4,000 in a year, you’d get £1,000.
 This top-up continues until you reach your 50th birthday.